The days of all dates specified as deadlines hereafter are included. For example 31.01.2020 means 31.01.2020, 23h59.

 Students have to send a second written thesis draft about their progress to their supervisor.
 This second draft represents the continuation and extension of the first draft described above.
 It should reflect all feedback the student received for his/her first draft.
 While it is still not expected to include all sections of the planned thesis, the second draft should include additional sections such as further parts of the methods, experimental design, first results, first figures, etc. Again the student should arrange with his/her supervisor which sections and subsections should be included in the second draft.
 Importantly, the quality and rigor of writing is now supposed to meet the high standards expected from by the final thesis.

-The student gives an oral presentation of his thesis project to the commission and the public.
+The student gives an oral presentation of his/her thesis project to the commission and the public.
 The presentation should take 20 minutes.
 After the presentation, the commission members will discuss the work with the student during addtional 15 minutes.
-The exact date and time of the presentation will be scheduled by early July 2019.
+The exact date and time of the presentation will be scheduled by early July 2020.
 The presentations are public.
-The schedule of all presentations will be published on the website of the master.
 The members of the student’s research groups are expected to assist.
-All students should go to all students’ presentations.
 Students’ family and friends are encouraged to attend.
 The commission members will propose a grade for this oral presentation.
 This grade will be communicated to the academic coordinator of the master.
 At this stage, the grade will not be communicated to the student.

 The academic coordinator of the master will communicate the final grade to each individual student.
-Recall that the academic coordinator, Prof. Dr. R.G.
-Andrzejak, is member of the commissions of all students.
-By reviewing all theses and presentations, he can assure that the same criteria and requirements are applied across all students.
+Recall that the academic coordinator is member of the commissions of all students.
+By reviewing all theses and presentations, the coordinator can assure that the same criteria and requirements are applied across all students.
 Accordingly, the final grades can be given only after the last oral thesis presentation.
-That is the reason why the grades are not communicated directly to the students after the submission of the final thesis texts (by 08.07.2019) or after the final oral presentation, but instead on the 24.07.2019.
+That is the reason why the grades are not communicated directly to the students after the final oral presentation, but instead on the 22.07.2019.